bdamon/MuscleUS_Toolbox/Help/Help-for-fiber_track_us.md

 [Back to the top](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Help/Help-for-fiber_track_us.md)

 ## 2. Usage
-The inputs are derived from previous file opening (i.e, <i>read_dicom_us</i>), ROI definition (<i>define_muscle_roi_us</i>), and image processing (<i>bmode2angle_us</i>) steps.

-Fiber tracking occurs using Euler integration of the vectors that are used to describe muscle fascicle orientation, at a user-defined step size.

-The outputs include a matrix containing fiber tracts, with units of pixels; and a vector containing the reason for fiber tract stoppage.
+The inputs are derived from previous file opening (i.e, <i>read_dicom_us</i>), ROI definition (<i>define_muscle_roi_us</i>), and image processing (<i>bmode2angle_us</i>) steps, plus a structure defining the fiber-tracking options.
+This structure allows the user to set the tracking step size and tract termination criteria.
+Fiber tracking begins at the aponeurosis seed points and continues by using Euler integration of the vectors that are used to describe muscle fascicle orientation.
+Tracking occurs at a user-defined step size and terminates either due to high inter-point angle or if the tract reaches the muscle boundary, as defined by the image mask.
+The outputs include a matrix containing fiber tracts, with units of pixels; and a vector containing the reason for fiber tract termination.

+The fiber tracts may be viewed using <i>fiber_visualizer_us</i>, either as part of the function call to <i>fiber_track_us</i> or directly from the command line.

 [Back to the top](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Help/Help-for-fiber_track_us.md)